Three Wide Awakes in 1860

 Illustration from a French magazine’s coverage of the Wide Awakes.

 “As phase of campaign enthusiasm,” a cartoon from Frank Leslie’s Illustrated Newspaper, November 13, 1880.
 (Photo courtesy Library of Congress.”
+Kids were commonly put to work by campaigns.

 New York Firemen march through the street carrying torches.
 Wood engraving.
 1858 Published: 23 Jan.
 1858